- Dr. Mercè Falip, MD

 Special Issue Introduction

-Epilepsy as is defined by the International League Against Epilepsy (ILAE) is considered a chronic disease of the brain.
+As is defined by the International League Against Epilepsy (ILAE), epilepsy is considered a chronic disease of the brain.
 Several brain insults can induce epileptogenesis.
 Epileptogenesis is the process by which a brain network that was previously normal is functionally altered toward increased seizure susceptibility, thus having an enhanced probability to generate spontaneous recurrent seizures.
 The occurrence of epileptogenesis after acquired brain insults in humans has been most extensively studied after stroke, traumatic brain injury and status epilepticus.

 It is estimated that epilepsy of unknown aetiology constitutes one-third of all epilepsies in adults.
 A subgroup of these patients may have immune-mediated aetiology.
 There is nowadays little information about the rate of epileptogenesis after an autoimmune (limbic or non limbic) encephalitis (AE).
 However, it is well known that the risk of epilepsy is higher for disorders in which the antigens are intracellular (often T cell-mediated) compared with disorders in which the antigens are on the cell surface (antibody-mediated).

-For this special issue of the journal, we request submission of manuscripts concerning clinical, immunological, electrophysiological and neuroimaging characteristics of patients with ASS in the context of a systemic autoimmune disease or patients whom suffered a AE.
-Studies concerning to epileptogenic mechanism and biomarkers in these patients are also wellcomed.
+For this special issue of the journal, we request submission of manuscripts concerning clinical, immunological, electrophysiological and neuroimaging characteristics of patients with ASS in the context of systemic autoimmune disease or patients who suffered an AE.
+Studies concerning epileptogenic mechanism and biomarkers in these patients are also welcomed.

 Submissions especially (but not exclusively) on the following topics are welcomed:

-Long term evolution of patients whom suffer a AE with ASS.
-Incidence of epilepsy after suffering a AE;
+Long-term evolution of patients suffering an AE with ASS and incidence of epilepsy after suffering an AE;

 Treatment response in patients with AE and seizures in the context of a systemic autoimmune encephalitis specially focusing in epileptogenesis;